geoschem/GCHP/docs/source/supplement/spack.rst

    $ spack install gcc@9.3.0

-The ``package@VERSION`` notation is common to all packages in Spack and can be customized to choose different versions.

 The installation of ``gcc`` may take a long time.
 Once it is complete, you'll need to add it to Spack's list of compilers using the following command: